OrienteerBAP/Orienteer-Guidebook/testing_your_solution.md

     }
 ##Configuring a Custom Orienteer-based Project

-A long with common dependency on Orienteer
+Along with the common dependency on Orienteer

     <dependency>
         <groupId>org.orienteer</groupId>